muhammmad-al/safe-gelato/README.md

 # Safe Gelato Framework

 A framework for interacting with Safe Smart Accounts using Gelato's bundler service.
+This project provides scripts for gas estimation and transaction sending with Safe Smart Accounts.

 ## Setup